 David Hawking, The History of ANU Computing, David Hawking, 2021

-Publications such as the Annual Reports, calendars and faculty handbooks are also useful sources which can be consulted at the University Archives.
+Publications such as the Annual Reports, calendars and faculty handbooks are also useful sources which can be consulted at the University Archives or online.

 Information about the history of the Australian National University online includes:

 The following timeline highlights some of the important moments in the history of the Australian National University.
 It has been compiled from several sources, including The making of the Australian National University.
 The timeline is an ongoing project and suggestions for additions are most welcome.

 1930: Canberra University College, which later amalgamated with the Australian National University, enrolled its first students.
 Canberra University College was established with a loose association with the University of Melbourne.

 Late 1944 to early 1945: Discussions between intellectuals and administrators, including H C 'Nugget' Coombs, Alfred Conlon, and Roy Douglas 'Pansy' Wright set the scene for the establishment of a National University.